mondbr/applied_statistics/README.md

 * Source documentation to **programmatically perform a statistical test**.
 * **Select an appropriate statistical test** to investigate a claim.
 * Perform a **statistical test** on a data set.

-Assessment Problems
----
-*Problem 1 - Extending the Lady Tasting Tea*

-> This problem uses simulation to explore hypothesis testing through Fisher’s famous Lady Tasting Tea experiment.
-By repeatedly shuffling labels and calculating test statistics, we estimate how often results as extreme as the observed outcome occur by chance.
-This demonstrates the logic behind permutation tests and the interpretation of p-values

-*Problem 2 - Normal Distribution*

-> This problem investigates the sampling distribution of the standard deviation by drawing repeated samples from a standard normal distribution.
-We compare the population SD `(ddof=0)` and sample SD `(ddof=1)`, show how their distributions differ for small samples, and illustrate how these differences shrink as sample size increases.
-Additional histograms of sample means and raw values highlight how averaging reduces variability.

-*Problem 3* t-Tests

-*Problem 4* ANOVA

 ## Get Started